DaleOrders/AWS-Study-Notes/README.md

 ![image](https://user-images.githubusercontent.com/52617475/146088868-69e6d537-3ac5-4445-b5f2-bff5f508deda.png)

+In a multi-master cluster, all DB instances can perform write operations.
+The notions of a single read/write primary instance and multiple read-only Aurora Replicas don't apply.
+There isn't any failover when a writer DB instance becomes unavailable, because another writer DB instance is immediately available to take over the work of the failed instance.
+We refer to this type of availability as continuous availability, to distinguish it from the high availability (with brief downtime during failover) offered by a single-master cluster.

-When one of the R/W nodes receives a write request from the application, it immediately proposes that data be committed to all of the storage nodes in that cluster.
+When one of the R/W instances receives a write request from the application, it immediately proposes that data be committed to all of the storage nodes in that cluster.
 At this point, each node that makes up a cluster either confirms or rejects the proposed change.
 It will reject if this conflicts with something